 Music therapy is found to reduce pain and anxiety during labour.
 It is a cost-effective intervention that doesn’t need any training to be used.

 A person’s familiarity with music and preference is strongly linked to how relaxed they feel when listening to music.
-One study showed that people who listen to music that they enjoy experience increased levels of natural dopamine and serotonin.
-These two are the body’s “pleasure hormones” because it can improve your mood and happiness.
+One study showed that people who listen to music that they enjoy experience increased levels of natural “feel good” hormones.
+These are also referred to as the body’s “pleasure hormones” because it can improve your mood and happiness.

 Another research also claims that music can affect a woman’s perception of pain and anxiety during the active and latent phase of labour.
 This study revealed that the active phase and second stage of labour were significantly shorter for participants that were subjected to music.